multimediamike/MobyCAIRO/README.md

 * [OpenCV](https://opencv.org/): Open source computer vision library use for image manipulation, feature detection, and basic GUI
   - [Hough transform](https://en.wikipedia.org/wiki/Hough_transform) for finding straight lines and circles
   - [Canny edge detector](https://en.wikipedia.org/wiki/Canny_edge_detector) for highlighting the edges of an image

+You can read more about the program's development from [this blog post by the author](https://multimedia.cx/eggs/developing-mobycairo/).